-\begin{corollary} Lorenz-like links in the Lorenz-link template $\mathscr{L}(m,0)$ are in equivalence with $T^m$-links.
+\begin{corollary} Lorenz-like links in the Lorenz-like template $\mathscr{L}(m,0)$ are equivalent to $T^m$-links.
 In other words, every link that can be embedded into the Lorenz-like template $\mathscr{L}(m,0)$ is a $T^m$-link and every $T^m$-link can be embedded into the Lorenz-like template $\mathscr{L}(m,0)$ . \end{corollary}

 \begin{proof} It follows from Theorem~\ref{Theorem1} since the templates $\mathscr{L}(m,0)$ and $\mathscr{L}(0,m)$ have the same family of links. \end{proof}